BDC Hamburger Icon

 What is a fiscal year?

 A fiscal year is a 12-month financial tracking period.
 Its start marks the beginning of a company’s annual financial records and accounting cycle.
-At the end of these 12 months, you have a year’s worth of financial data to help you file taxes and determine your business’s financial health.
+At the end of these 12 months, you have a year’s worth of financial data to help you file taxes and assess your business’s financial health.

 Unlike a regular year, a fiscal year doesn’t have to start on January 1 and end on December 31.
 You can start it at any point as long as it spans 12 consecutive months.